-CHELTENHAM GIRLS' HIGH SCHOOL Student Declaration

-I understand that it is my responsibility to maintainformation about it to any student.
-I am aware that this would be an action of malpra I am also aware that malpractice results in a zero actice and would result in the task being g replaced.
+CHELTENHAM GIRLS' HIGH SCHOOL Student Declaration I understand that it is my responsibility to maintain the integrity of this assessment task by not revealing any information about it to any student.
+I am aware that this would be an action of malpractice and would result in the task being replaced.
+I am also aware that malpractice results in a zero award for those students directly and indirectly involved in the action.
+Task Name: Period: Print Name: Signature: Date:

-the action.

-Task Name: Period:

-Print Name: S Signature: Date: